Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Introduction

+{Additionally, our analysis facilitates both degenerate and non-degenerate models, where the former refers to the same underlying parameter under different actions, i.e., $\theta_{0}^*=\theta_{1}^*$.
+An important example is a variant of Thompson Sampling in the degenerate model based on the Hodges estimator, as studied for offline M-estimators in \cite{zhang2021statistical}. }

-We emphasize the technical challenges and summarize the methodology contribution and theoretical advances in the following facets. \begin{itemize} \item We study the online statistical inference of model parameters in a contextual bandit framework of sequential decision-making.
-We adopt the existing fully-online re-weighting algorithm for SGD but extend it in two directions: for a general choice of weights and handling non-smooth loss functions via stochastic subgradient.
-An important example is the quantile loss functions with applications in newsvendor problems and risk management.
-Moreover, this example provides robustness due to the fact that the objective function is globally Lipschitz.
-We establish the asymptotic normality result and characterize how the asymptotic covariance depends on the weight choice. \item We show that SGD under $\varepsilon$-greedy policies with inverse probability weighting (IPW) in \cite{chen2021b} suffers from an unbounded asymptotic variance when the exploration rate, $\varepsilon$ is close to $0$, i.e., the relative efficiency of adaptive models versus non-adaptive models diverges to infinity.
+As a summary, we study a general framework of online statistical inference for contextual bandit. { This paper is considered as an extensive generalization over \cite{chen2021b} from three aspects: weighting schemes; handling non-smooth loss functions via stochastic subgradient; and applicability to wider range of arm selection policies. }We summarize the contribution and emphasize the technical challenges in the following facets. \begin{itemize} \item SGD with inverse probability weighting (IPW) suffers from an unbounded asymptotic variance when the exploration rate tends to $0$, i.e., the relative efficiency of adaptive models versus non-adaptive models diverges to infinity.
 Our proposed algorithm features a general policy with a flexible specification of the weights to avoid such deficiency and obtain a bounded relative efficiency.
+We further provide some practical insights into the optimal weight specification in linear regression that attains the lowest asymptotic covariance matrix among a class of weight specifications. \item We analyze SGD that features stochastic subgradients under nonsmooth losses.
+An important example is the quantile regression which can be used for risk-averse or risk-aware decision-making.
+Moreover, this example provides robustness to the outliers of the reward due to the fact that the objective function is globally Lipschitz.

-We further provide some practical insights into the optimal weight specification. \item Beyond the asymptotic normality of the proposed estimator, we further establish an analysis of the higher-order remainder term in its Bahadur representation.
-In classical \emph{i.i.d.} SGD settings, the remainder term has the rate of $\mathcal{O}_p\big(t^{-\alpha+\frac12}+t^{\alpha-1}\big)$.
-On the contrary, under the adaptive decision-making environment, the reminder term has a slower rate of $\mathcal{O}_p\big(t^{-\alpha + \frac{1}{2}} + t^{-\frac{\alpha}{4}}+t^{\alpha-1}\big)$.
-This slower rate can be considered as the effect of the discontinuous indicator function for the $\varepsilon$-greedy policy. \end{itemize}
+\item Beyond the asymptotic normality of the proposed estimator, we further establish an analysis of the higher-order remainder term in its Bahadur representation. {In classical \emph{i.i.d.} SGD settings, the remainder term has the rate of $\mathcal{O}_p\big(t^{-\alpha+\frac12}+t^{-\frac{\alpha}{2}}+t^{\alpha-1}\big)$.} {On the contrary, under the non-degenerate adaptive setting with two example policies, the reminder term entails a slower rate of $\mathcal{O}_p\big(t^{-\alpha + \frac{1}{2}} + t^{-\frac{\alpha}{4}}+t^{\alpha-1}\big)$.} {We attribute the slower rate to the nature of adaptive data collection, which introduces the temporal difference of the gradient noise, unlike the independent structure in the classical SGD}. \end{itemize}